kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 end
 ```

-With this changes, now our test run sucessfully!
+With this changes, now our test run successfully!

 ## Asking question